SimoneAncona/simply2d/README.md

 ```ts
 attach(buffer: Uint8Array, bitPerPixel: PixelFormat): void
 ```
 Attach a buffer to the video memory.
 The loop and every other drawing functions will be disabled.
-Scaling is not supported

 ### Canvas.detach
 ```ts